kyegomez/swarms-pytorch/README.md

 - practical examples of training models and conduct interence
 - upload to huggingface a small model
 - train fish school, neural transformer, and pso transformer,
+- Create hivemind model for robotics, 1 model that takes in X inputs from N robots and distributes tasks to individual or many robots

 # License
 MIT